by Kathryn Weber

 Start seeing your home as your space and not just as the space that someone left or that you’re alone in.
 Buy your home flowers every week to energize it and introduce fresh, vibrant energy.
 Clean it regularly or hire a new housekeeper to clean it for you.
 Attend to any maintenance issues.
 When you take care of your home, you are taking care of yourself.

 While it might be tempting to avoid your house, don’t.
 Put a little extra time and TLC into your home.
 Find things to change or redecorate that bring you joy.
-This is a hopeful sign and symbolizes you moving on and brings renewed energy to your home.
+This is a hopeful sign and symbolizes you moving on and bringing renewed energy to your home.
 Consider changing the color of your front door, swapping out light fixtures, or repainting a room.
 This puts a personal energy stamp on your home that says this space is your space, and that you enjoy it and are moving forward with hope and expectation.

 #7.
 See your life and your home grow.

 Create a fresh, growing start by adding new flowers or plants at the front door.
 Buy a pretty plant to set in a window indoors and pot up new plants for your patio.
 Try adding a kitchen garden with herbs.
 Plants are one of the best ways to add new energy to your home and to your life.
-Seeing their growing energy and having your hands in dirt is nature’s way of showing us new life, a fresh start and renewal.
+Seeing their growing energy and having your hands in dirt is nature’s way of showing us new life, a fresh start, and renewal.